Human Resources Management

 Reputational Risks: In an age where information is readily accessible, unethical practices can damage a company's image, affecting profitability.

 I once worked for a company that prioritized immediate profits over everything else.
-While the financial statements looked impressive for a few years, the lack of investment in human resources resources and employee development led to high turnover and declining innovation.
+While the financial statements looked impressive for a few years, the lack of investment in human resources and employee development led to high turnover and declining innovation.
 Ultimately, the company couldn't sustain its initial success.

 Shifting Towards a Balanced Approach in Business

-Modern organizations are recognizing the importance of a more balanced approach—one that aligns with strategic HR management and considers the needs of all stakeholders.
+Modern organizations are recognizing the importance of a more balanced approach--one that aligns with strategic HR management and considers the needs of all stakeholders.

 Emphasizing Corporate Social Responsibility (CSR)